TIBCOSoftware/dovetail/src/ch01-01-installation.md

 curl -OL https://github.com/TIBCOSoftware/dovetail/releases/download/v0.1.3/TIB_dovetail_0.1.3_macosx_x86_64.zip
 ```

-> Change the version or architecture of the url according to your environment TIB_dovetail_0.1.3_<arch>.zip
+> Change the version or architecture of the url according to your environment.

 2.- Unzip the downloaded release (for example on mac) (from dovetail_installation folder).